How To Read an Object

 How to Read an Object

-Each interactive three-hour workshop includes:
+Each interactive three-hour workshop included:

 • practice with a classroom-ready activity to teach students how to analyze artifacts